 This folder contains the

-that the generated code uses by default.
-In general, this sibling folder contains generated
+types that the generated code uses by default.
+In general, this sibling folder contains

 The code that you generate from a model includes entry-point functions, which you call from your application code.
 For a rate-based model, these functions include an initialization function, an execution function, and, optionally, terminate and reset functions.
 The functions exchange data with your application code through a data interface that you control.

-Open the Code Mappings editor by clicking Code Mappings below the model diagram.
+Open the Code Mappings editor by clicking Code Mappings - Component Interface below the model diagram.
 On the Functions tab, you can see the individual entry-point functions that the code generator produces.
 You call these generated functions from external code or from a version of a generated main function that you modify.
-For the base-rate step function of a rate-based model and for step functions for export function models, you can customize the function name and arguments.
+For the base-rate step function of a rate-based model and for step functions for export-function models, you can customize the function name and arguments.

 Review the list of entry-point functions that the code generator produces for the model.

-definition) and name.
-For this tutorial, the code generator uses default (shipped) settings
+(code definition) and name.
+For this tutorial, the code generator uses default (shipped)

-for the customization template and entry-point function names.
-The code generator names the
+settings for the customization template and entry-point function names.
+The code generator

-The functions gain access to data through shared data structures.
-Examples of such data
+functions gain access to data through shared data structures.
+Examples of such data include

-include system-level input and output that the functions exchange with application
+system-level input and output that the functions exchange with application code.

 To see these entry-point functions in the generated code: